 Above the normal service maximum, each grade has a number of contribution salary points.
 The Achievement, Contribution and Excellence Awards are designed to reward and recognise colleagues who have made an exceptional contribution.
 These are awarded following a successful application to the ACE Panel, which meets annually, normally in March.
 (Note: the ACE awards replace the former CRSP scheme.)

 Award of an ACE requires the submission of an application form demonstrating evidence of the candidate’s ‘exceptional’ contribution.
-The deadline for applications is normally the end of February.

 In all cases, the application form must be endorsed and the contribution confirmed by the PVC/Dean or Director.

 Additionally, departments may make smaller, more timely awards (£200 before tax in all cases) to recognise one-off, significant contributions at any time of the year.
 These are known as “Recognition Awards” (see below for further information).

 HR will monitor applications and awards for ACE Points; and monitor the distribution of Recognition Awards to ensure equity and consistency of practice.
 An annual report will be produced and shared with faculties, directorates and the Joint Staff Committee.